Women only tour to Mongolia

 Learn about Mongolia’s roots in Tibetan Buddhism, with a stop at the country’s largest and most important active monastery.

 Mongolia is vast, with sprawling landscapes which are a huge element of its beauty.
 We’ll spend a lot of time on the road each day, and the emphasis on this trip is on the journey, traveling through amazing landscapes and staying in some stunning locations.

 Accommodation for this tour has been specially chosen to offer both comfort but also bring you close to the culture of the Mongolian people.
 The feature stay in a ger tent camp is a unique experience that must be experienced when in Mongolia, but be prepared with warm clothes for a chilly night.

 Proof of travel insurance is required before joining day 1 of any Meetup Tour.
 International flights are not included.
-All SoFe Travelers are required to prove that they are fully vaccinated against Covid-19 OR produce a negative test taken at least 72 hours before the start of the Meetup Tour.

 Meet your new BFF.